AnnOthmane18/CarMonitoringDashboard/README.md

 # Project overview
-This project is about a WEB Dashboard that tracks the car state via AWS cloud infratructure
+This project is about a WEB Dashboard that tracks the car state via AWS cloud infrastructure

 ## Built With